 Fixed/Variable Rate Securities may bear interest at a rate that may convert or we may elect to convert from a fixed rate to a variable rate, or from a variable rate to a fixed rate.
 The ability to convert an interest rate will affect the secondary market and the market value of the Debt Securities since the converted rate may produce a lower overall cost of borrowing.
 If converted from a fixed rate to a variable rate, the Spread on the fixed/variable rate securities may be less favorable than then prevailing spreads on our comparable variable rate debt securities tied to the same Applicable Index.
-In addition, the new variable rate at any time may be lower than the rates on other Debt Securities.
-If converted from a variable rate to a fixed rate, the fixed rate may be lower than then prevailing rates on our Debt Securities.
+In addition, the new variable rate at any time may be lower than the prevailing rates on our Debt Securities.